 Wilderness tourism (also known as nature based tourism, rural tourism, or commercial backcountry recreation, adventure tourism or ecotourism) is a key contributor to BC’s GDP and a significant private sector employer in BC.
-Direct tourist expenditures on these tourism products is approximately $2.0 billion dollars.
+Direct tourist expenditures on adventure tourism products is approximately $2.0 billion dollars.
 This figure does not include the billions of dollars in tourism supply services (hotels, restaurants, transportation, etc) that the sector supports.

 The wilderness tourism sector represents 26,000 direct full-time jobs and some 40,000 jobs in total.
 According to BC Statistics, these jobs on average are relatively high-value jobs, adding over double the value of the average retail services job.

 The quality of BC’s wilderness is an important factor for travelers choosing BC as a tourism destination.

 In addition, wilderness tourism is the main driver of all tourism in BC, which in total represents $17 billion in revenue and 132,000 direct jobs.
 We are the ‘Super’ in BC’s tourism brand ‘Supernatural’ BC.